-Acceptance and utilisation of every kind of contribution received from foreign entities is regulated by the Ministry of Home Affairs as per the Foreign Contribution (Regulation) Act, 2010 (hereinafter FCRA).
-The law can prohibit the recipient Indian individuals, charitable trusts, societies, companies and other organisations from receiving funds for any activity which is against national and social interest.
-The Government has cancelled thousands of charitable organisations licenses for non-compliances earlier.
+Acceptance and utilization of every kind of contribution received from foreign entities are regulated by the Ministry of Home Affairs (MHA) as per the Foreign Contribution (Regulation) Amendment Act, 2020 (hereinafter FCRA).
+The law prohibits the recipient Indian individuals, charitable trusts, societies, companies, and other organizations from receiving funds for any activity which is against national and social interest.
+The Government has earlier cancelled thousands of charitable organizations licenses for non-compliance.

 Types of FCRA Registration

 - Prior permission through Form FC-3B

 Required Eligibility for an Association to receive Foreign Contribution

 - FCRA Registration/ prior permission from central government

 - It must be for a purpose of cultural, educational, religious and other social benefits.